-- Program changes are made through a Degree Change Request form which can be found on the Registrar’s Forms Index page.
+- Program changes are made through a Degree Change Request form which can be found on the Forms webpage.

 - Program changes are effective at the beginning of the semester following the date the Registrar’s Office receives the Degree/Certificate Program Change Request form (i.e. forms received in the Registrar’s Office on or after the first day of the term, will be effective the first day of the following term).

 - Students are responsible for determining and finalizing departmental financial arrangements prior to submitting a request for a program change.

 - International students must consult the International Student and Scholar Services Office regarding any program changes.

 - Students who graduate from one program and are admitted into a new degree program are generally expected to begin the new program in the next semester.
 Enrollment in a new program may be deferred, but for no more than one year.

 Students may only share units between two degrees.
 If a student completes two degrees and units are shared, they may not transfer or count any of the units from either of those degrees towards any subsequent CGU degree.